-Graduating in 2016, Nathan Hannawin studied Film and Broadcast Production BA with The Sir John Cass School of Art, Architecture and Design (The Cass) at London Met.
+Graduating in 2016, Nathan Hannawin studied Film and Broadcast Production BA with the School of Art, Architecture and Design at London Met.

 Why did you choose London Met and what did you enjoy about your course?

 London Met was appealing for a few reasons.
 First, it was one of the few universities which had such a diverse range of students, and many mature students like me.
 This experience was one I wouldn't have had anywhere else and I believe it has been crucial to me succeeding.

 The second reason was that the location is perfect.
 As with many career paths, your network of contacts is almost as valuable as your skillset, so again there was no where else that would have allowed me to gain these contacts.

 Tell us about you next feature film Scales, how did the project come about?